 Cranford, NJ—Today, in response to a new law that requires Arkansas school districts to post signs that read, “In God We Trust” in all classrooms, the American Atheists Legal Center sent a letter to all 262 Arkansas superintendents reminding them of their obligations under the United States Constitution and of the limits on state-sponsored religious expression in public schools.

 Act 911, originally introduced as H.B.
-1980 by State Representative Jim Dotson (R-Bentonville), requires superintendents and administrative officials of state agencies to place framed copies of the phrase “In God We Trust,” along with the flags of Arkansas and the U.S., in all public school classrooms and libraries, as well as every public building or facility “maintained or operated by state funds.”
+1980 by State Representative Jim Dotson (R-Bentonville), requires superintendents and administrative officials of state agencies to place framed copies of the phrase “In God We Trust,” along with the flags of Arkansas and the United States, in all public school classrooms and libraries, as well as every public building or facility “maintained or operated by state funds.”
 The act requires that the displays be donated by private individuals or purchased with voluntary contributions, rather than government funds.

 Despite Rep. Dotson’s claims that this law was enacted to display our nation’s “history and heritage” in classrooms, he said in an interview with HLN that the purpose of the displays is an “acknowledgement of god in public life.”